 There have been examples of the Crime Commission seeking to examine suspects in relation to the confiscation of assets under the Criminal Assets Recovery Act, but straying into questioning concerning the criminal allegation that gave rise in the first place to the restraining order being sought.
 If assets are already the subject of a restraining order, surely there is no need to proceed to examination proceedings until the criminal proceedings are finalized.
 What is the rush?
 The assets are seized.
 The only point of examination could surely be to secure evidence to be used against the suspect in criminal proceedings or to facilitate an order for asset forfeiture.

-Nyman Gibson Miralis has been at the forefront in challenging the NSW Crime Commission’s power of compulsory examination in the Court of Appeal, Court of Criminal Appeal and the High Court of Australia.
-It is essential to use an accredited criminal law specialist, or at the very least an experienced criminal defence solicitor to stand up against the state’s most powerful investigative body and ensure strict compliance with the law.
+Nyman Gibson Miralis are experts in challenging the NSW Crime Commission’s power of compulsory examination in the Court of Appeal, Court of Criminal Appeal and the High Court of Australia.
+If you require assistance, contact one of our expert criminal defence lawyers